evykassirer/notes/cs365/README.md

 i.e. either Alice or Bob emits a 0 or a 1, and we use that to decide where to go next in the tree and what to do next

-Def'n: The protocol PI **computes** f: X x Y -> Z if for every x in X and y in Y, the leaf in PI reached by (x, y) is labelled f(x, y)
+Def'n: The protocol π **computes** f: X x Y -> Z if for every x in X and y in Y, the leaf in π reached by (x, y) is labelled f(x, y)

-Def'n: The **cost** of PI is the (maximum) depth of the tree. (= max number of bits that Alice and Bob exchange to compute f(x, y) over all possible x, y in X x Y)
+Def'n: The **cost** of π is the (maximum) depth of the tree. (= max number of bits that Alice and Bob exchange to compute f(x, y) over all possible x, y in X x Y)

-Def'n: the **(deterministic) communication complexity** of f: X x Y -> Z is the minimum cost of a protocol PI that computes f.
+Def'n: the **(deterministic) communication complexity** of f: X x Y -> Z is the minimum cost of a protocol π that computes f.
 We call it D(f)

 Proposition 1: Every function f: {0,1}^n x {0,1}^n -> {0,1} has CC D(f) <= n+1

-Proof: Define PI to have Alice communicate x to Bob.
-From the root ALice sends x1, then always next sends x2.... etc until xn.
+Proof: Define π to have Alice communicate x to Bob.
+From the root Alice sends x1, then always next sends x2.... etc until xn.
 Then Bob uses x and y to compute f and sends f(x,y), then we get our leaf z in Z